kailash360/e-market/README.md

 #### 6. Now go to your default browser, and run the following command in search-bar
 > localhost

-#### N.B: Steps 1-4 are to run for irst-time installation only.
+#### N.B: Steps 1-4 are needed for first-time installation only.
 Only steps 5 and 6 will be needed while working on the project.